EVERSE-ResearchSoftware/RSQKit/pages/your_tasks/virtual_dev_environments.md

 ## What are virtual software development environments?

-A virtual software development environment helps us create an **isolated working copy** of a software project that uses a specific version of a programming language interpreter/compiler (e.g. Python 3.11) together with specific versions of a number of external libraries (dependencies) required by our software installed into that virtual environment.
+A virtual software development environment helps us create an **isolated working copy** of a software project that uses a specific version of a programming language interpreter/compiler (e.g. Python 3.10 or Python 3.12) together with specific versions of a number of external libraries (dependencies) required by our software installed into that virtual environment.

 Virtual environments are typically implemented as sub-directories within your software project with a particular structure (but note